jbossdemocentral/coolstore-microservice/README.md

 ![CI/CD Demo](docs/images/cicd-projects.png?raw=true)
 ![CI/CD Demo](docs/images/cicd-pipeline.png?raw=true)

-Read the [script docs](openshift/scripts) for further details on provisiong the demo.
+Read the [script docs](openshift/scripts) for further details and how to run the demo on a local cluster with `oc cluster`.

 Troubleshooting
 ================